Inclusive fitness: Hamilton's rule

 Gardner et al. (2007) suggest that Hamilton's rule can be applied to multi-locus models, but that it should be done at the point of interpreting theory, rather than the starting point of enquiry.
-They suggest that one should "use standard population genetics, game theory, or other methodologies to derive a condition for when the social trait of interest is favored by selection and then use Hamilton's rule as an aid for conceptualizing this result".
+They suggest that one should "use standard population genetics, game theory, or other methodologies to derive a condition for when the social trait of interest is favoured by selection and then use Hamilton's rule as an aid for conceptualizing this result".
+It is now becoming increasingly popular to use adaptive dynamics approaches to gain selection conditions which are directly interpretable with respect to Hamilton's rule.